|Haelwenn (lanodan) Monnier 26a6d80227 README.md: Requires Python 3.6||3 weeks ago|

 A generic LitePub message relay.

 ActivityRelay is copyrighted, but free software, licensed under the terms of the GNU

 Affero General Public License version 3 (AGPLv3) license.
 You can find a copy of it

 in this package as the

-You need at least Python 3.5 (3.5.2 or newer recommended) to make use of this software.
+You need at least Python 3.6 (latest version of 3.x recommended) to make use of this software.
 It simply will not run on older Python versions.

 Install the dependencies as you normally would (

 $ python3 -m relay

 It is suggested to run this under some sort of supervisor, such as runit, daemontools, s6 or systemd.
 Configuration of the supervisor is not covered here, as it is different depending on which system you have available.